SDU-eScience/UCloud/provider-integration/im2/docs/src/dev/frontend-development.md

 ### Running the UI

-For a local dev environment, the `launcher`-tool, available in the root folder of the project, can be run, which will automatically initialize and start the environment.
+For a local dev environment, the `launcher`-tool, available in the root folder of the repository, can be run, which will automatically initialize and start the environment.
 The UI will be available at `ucloud.localhost.direct` and will use the local environment as the backend.
 An admin user will be generated with the following login info:

 - Username: user
 - Password: mypassword

-If using another backend is required, the frontend can be run by opening the folder at `/frontend-web/webclient/` and running two commands:
+If using another backend is required, the frontend can be run using two commands, while in the `webclient` folder:

 First:
 - `npm i`

 And depending on what backend is needed:
-- For `dev` run `npm run start` (requires VPN)
+- For `dev` run `npm run start` (requires VPN access)
-- For `sandbox` run `npm run start:sandbox`
 - For `production` run `npm run start:prod`

 Logins for these can be provided upon request.